Frequently Asked Questions

 - Do I have any additional financial obligations?

-- How do I make a donation towards my SLT?
+- How do I make payment towards my SLT?

 - What would happen if a Service Learning Trip does not meet the minimum number of volunteers?

-- What if I end up canceling my trip, will my fundraised money be refunded?
+- What happens if I end up canceling my trip?

 - What are the passport and visa requirements?